Treatment for IBS

-We see that many of our IBS patients have some element of psychological or emotional distress – sometimes small, but still significant!
-For example, even the fear of eating a “trigger food” could be enough to worsen symptoms!
+We see that many of our patients coming for IBS treatment have some element of psychological or emotional distress.
+Sometimes small, but still significant!
+For example, even the fear of eating a “trigger food” could be enough to worsen IBS symptoms!
 Or the ever-present worry of knowing where the nearest bathroom is just in case.
 Sometimes this can lead to a bit of a self-fulfilling prophecy – we worry it will happen, and then it does.
 But is it the food, or the fear itself?

 It is important to find stress management and mindfulness techniques that are practical and easy to implement.
-These strategies can improve the interaction between the brain and the gut and ultimately improve symptom response.
+These IBS management strategies can improve the interaction between the brain and the gut and ultimately improve IBS symptom response.

 - Slowing down before meals – Try taking 5 deep belly breaths before digging in!

 - Guided Meditation

 - Journaling – Writing down thoughts and feelings helps us to reflect on them